rust-lang-ua/rustbook_ukrainian/second-edition/src/appendix-06-newest-features.md

-# Appendix G - Newest Features
+# Appendix F - Newest Features

 This appendix documents features that have been added to stable Rust since the main part of the book was completed.